Our Board of Directors

 Tamayo holds a bachelor's degree in zoology from the University of California, Berkeley and a master's degree in entomology and nematology from the University of Florida, Gainesville.
 In his spare time, he enjoys cycling, canoeing, and whitewater kayaking.

 Bill Slaton was first elected to the SMUD Board of Directors in November 2002 to represent Ward 7, which includes North Highlands, Carmichael, Antelope and Foothill Farms.
-He served as the Board President for 2013 and served in the same capacity in 2005.
+He served as the Board President in 2013 and 2005.
+He served as Vice President of the Board in 2016 and is the current Board President for 2017.

 A Sacramento-area resident since 1974, Slaton lives with his family in Carmichael.
 He is active in community and religious affairs throughout the region.
 Slaton is a former chairman of the board of KVIE-Channel 6, Sacramento's public television station and a past member of Point West Rotary.
 He is also a former president of the Jewish Federation of the Sacramento Region and is a co-founder of the Jewish Community Foundation of the West.

 Slaton also serves on the Policy Makers Council (PMC) of the American Public Power Association.
-APPA is the national trade association for more than 2000 public power agencies across the U.S. The PMC is comprised of 40 elected officials who govern public power agencies and who advocate in Washington on behalf of their customers.
-Slaton is the chairman of the PMC this year.
-He also serves concurrently as an ex-officio member of the APPA Board of Directors.
+APPA is the national trade association for more than 2,000 public power agencies across the U.S. The PMC is composed of 40 elected officials who govern public power agencies and who advocate in Washington on behalf of their customers.
+He served as the chair of PMC in 2014.

 Slaton graduated from the University of Texas with a bachelor's degree in business administration.
-He has 25 years of experience in arranging financing for public agency information technology projects.
-He also formerly served on the board of directors of two community banks, Sacramento Commercial Bank and Placer Sierra Bancshares.
+His professional career focused on arranging financing for public agency information technology projects throughout the Western states.